Courtney Dauwalter

 Courtney Dauwalter (born February 13, 1985) is an American ultramarathon runner and former teacher.
-Widely regarded as one of the world's best ultra trail runners, Dauwalter became in 2023 the first person to win Western States 100, Hardrock 100 and the Ultra-Trail du Mont-Blanc in the same year.
+Widely regarded as one of the world's best ultra trail runners, in 2023 Dauwalter became the first person to win Western States 100, Hardrock 100 and the Ultra-Trail du Mont-Blanc in the same year.

 Early life

 Dauwalter was raised in Hopkins, Minnesota and competed in track, cross-country, and Nordic skiing in high school.
-She was a four-time Minnesota state champion in Nordic skiing during her high school career.
+During her high school career she was a four-time Minnesota state champion in Nordic skiing.

 She attended the University of Denver on a cross-country skiing scholarship studying biology, and then earned a master's degree in teaching from the University of Mississippi in 2010 while participating in the Mississippi Teacher Corps.

-She taught for several years, following in her mother's footsteps who was also a teacher, teaching biology, chemistry, and physical sciences for middle and high-schoolers in the Denver area, before becoming a full-time professional runner in 2017.
+She taught for several years, teaching biology, chemistry, and physical sciences for middle and high-schoolers in the Denver area, before becoming a full-time professional runner in 2017.

 Personal life

 Dauwalter lives and trains above 10,000 ft in Leadville, Colorado.
 She is married to Kevin Schmidt, who supports her in ultrarunning events.
 She does not have any children or pets.

 She is known for her positive attitude and sense of humor during races, following a relaxed approach to nutrition.
 Dauwalter is well known for wearing baggy long shorts for comfort, including during her racing.
 She is also known for embracing the "Pain Cave," the mental space she refers to when entering the most challenging parts of a race.

 She has said she has reframed the "Pain Cave" as a place she wants to reach because it signifies where real work and growth happen.

-Dauwalter's mother Tracy also has become involved in ultrarunning, the two running Javalina Jundred 100 km race in Fountain Hills, Arizona in 2023.
+Dauwalter's mother Tracy also has become involved in ultrarunning, the two running Javelina Jundred 100 km race in Fountain Hills, Arizona in 2023.

-Trailrunning
+Trail running

+Early ultrarunning career, 2016–2018

 In 2016, Dauwalter set a course record at the Javelina Jundred 100K and won the Run Rabbit Run 100-mile race, finishing 75 minutes ahead of second place.
 She also won the 2017 Run Rabbit Run while battling temporary blindness when running the final 12 miles.

 She won the 2017 edition of the Moab 240 race in 2 days, 9 hours, and 59 minutes, finishing first overall and beating the second-place finisher by more than 10 hours.
 In 2017, she set the then-record for the longest run in 24 hours, at 155.391 miles during the Riverbank One Day Classic.

 In 2018, Dauwalter won the Western States 100-mile race, with a finishing time of 17h27m.
-She competed in the Big's Backyard Ultra in 2018, finishing second overall and completing a total of 67 laps, setting the women's course record at 279.268 miles.
+She competed in Big's Backyard Ultra in 2018, finishing second overall and completing a total of 67 laps, setting the women's course record at 279.268 miles.

 She also placed second in the Tahoe 200, beating the previous women's course record by over 18 hours.